It may help liver function

 istock/baytunc Another one of the benefits of lemon water is helping your liver to do a better job being the body’s filter.
 “Boosting overall hydration can help to improve the function of all organs in the body, including the liver,” Palinski-Wade says.
 “In addition, animal studies have found that the citrus flavonoids in lemon may protect the liver against toxins and reduce fat in the liver, protecting against fatty liver disease.”
 Your liver is the body’s natural mechanism for flushing out toxins; so although claims of “detoxification” from lemon juice aren’t exactly proven, helping the liver to work better could benefit your body.

 istock/5second We generally associate potassium with bananas, but it turns out lemons are a good source as well.
 “Potassium is found in large amounts primarily in fruits and vegetables,” Dr. Sukol says.
 “It is an element that is essential for cell function and metabolism, transmission of nerve signals.”
 According to the University of Maryland Medical Center, potassium, an electrolyte, helps to conduct electricity throughout the body.
 This nerve-muscle communication helps skeletal-muscular function—which is why you need it when you get a Charlie horse.
-(Here’s why you might want to skip lemon water at a restaurant, though.)
+Here are 9 things that happen when you drink 8 glasses of water every day.

 istock/Onzeg Along with helping your gut and liver, lemon-flavored water can be part of a healthy way to help you go to the bathroom.
 “Increasing fluid intake can help to promote regular bowel movements,” Palinski-Wade says. ” If adding lemon to your water helps you to drink more fluid throughout the day, this may help you to become more regular.”
 And although lemon juice doesn’t provide much fiber, getting in pulp and zest from the peel could help boost the fiber content, which helps you go as well.
-Here are more ways to poop better tomorrow.